FChikh/code_metrics/README.md

 - Void-type functions: for this type of functions we don’t need explicit returns.
 However, they still can be explicitly expressed in the procedure, and my algorithm of complexity measurement can fail with these functions due to inability to discover point in program with implicit `returns`.
 - Exit Points: for simplicity, I consider only `return` statements as exit points or implicit return from void function.
 However, there could possibly exist other exit points such as Exception throws and `System.exit` calls.

 `ComplexityMetric` class corresponds to preprocessing stage of Java files using JavaParser methods.
 Also, it generates a report with 3 most complex methods in specified directory.
 Every time `loadDirectory` is called, it resets the status of `ComplexityMetric` class: all saved methods with their complexities are erased.
+An inner class `CyclomaticComplexityCalculator` separates calculation of complexity score from parsing part.
+As a future extension, this class can be generalised to Interface/Abstract class, from which different complexity calculators can be inherited.

 ## Code Style Check